sergiomtzlosa/blockchain-satellite/README.md

-Blockchain written in Rust for low-orbiur satellites
+Blockchain written in Rust for low-orbit satellites
 ----------------------------------------------------

 Compile: